dimajix/flowman/docs/workflow/maven-plugin.md

 | `classifier` | `jard`         |
 | `packaging`  | `jar`          |

+The jar file is a so-called "fat jar" and contains both all Flowman code and your project files.
+This self-contained file can be directly with `spark-submit`.

 * The `distd` package will create a Maven artifact with coordinates `my.company:quickstart:1.0-SNAPSHOT:tar.gz:distd`, i.e.